AmroObaji/AmroObaji/README.md

-- 👋 Hi, I’m @AmroObaji
+- 👋 Hi, I’m Amro Obji
-- 👀 I’m interested in Gaming
+- 👀 I’m interested in Learn programming
 - 🌱 I’m currently learning Php,Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...